 In this public health pandemic, the P3 model of public private partnerships in many ways has been what has sustained a lot of governmental effort.
 Take for example the issue of social isolation, especially in older adults.
 Some older adults who used to be able to go to senior centers and who used to be able to see their friends and family were now literally cooped up in their homes, sometimes with a loved one, sometimes by themselves.
 We’ve seen a lot of companies and startups say, hey, we have a product, how do we work with an agency to roll that out?
 So, let’s take a look at how startups can help.

 By Geoffrey M. Roche, Fellow - The National Leadership Academy For The Public’s Health

 There are six main ways that startups can get involved in the future of digital health.

 The first thing that a startup has to do is get involved, and not just in the manner of ‘I want to sell my product,’ or ‘I want your business’ type of thing.
 It's organic.
-When you think of a startup, and you think of what they're seeking to do, there's a mission behind it or there should be a mission behind it.
-The important element then is to get involved in a covered situation.

 Understand your mission

-Make sure you are in front of the influencers and stakeholders.
+It's important that you are in front of the influencers and stakeholders.
 Health care systems have realized that they need to have a leader and a team that's focused on innovation, transformation, and the constant change and evolution that's required.
 It’s important to communicate with those teams and people.